KRUS

 KRUS (1490 AM, "Hitz 96.3") is an American radio station licensed to Ruston, Louisiana.
 The station is owned by Red Peach LLC.
-The station broadcasting a rhythmic-leaning urban contemporary music format.
+The station broadcasting a rhythmic-leaning rhythmic contemporary music format.
 The station transmitter is located in South Ruston and the studio is located in Downtown Ruston.

 The station was assigned the KRUS call letters by the Federal Communications Commission on December 17, 1947.